ALL PAINTINGS ARE VISABLE AT WWWJOHNMITCHELL.NET

 The project and the paintings are recorded in a 140 page colour illustrated book which is available to purchase from John Mitchell Fine Paintings.

-Based on James's recent exhibition 'The summit paintings : Mont Blanc,' the article, by Joanna Moorehead, focuses on the aspects of climate change that the expedition encountered.
+Based on James's recent exhibition 'The summit paintings : Mont Blanc,' the article, by Joanna Moorehead, focused on the aspects of climate change that the expedition encountered.

-James talks briefly about his life as a landscape/mountain painter.
+James talked briefly about his life as a landscape/mountain painter.
 Accompanied by film footage from his 2022 expedition to paint on the summit of Mont Blanc.

 'Partnership', a play by Elizabeth Baker, was performed at the Mint Theatre, New York, during November/December 2023.
 The play is set in the South Downs, UK, and tackles the issues of work-life balance.
 The stage design, by Alexander Woodward, featured one of James's South Downs paintings, framed to fill the entire stage such that the play is set within the painting.